 A common deceptive practice used by most competitive American youth soccer programs is to take as many kids as will register for a particular age group, and then divide them into as many teams as they can make.
-This is called “player hoarding” and is revenue driven and intended to hurt smaller soccer clubs in the local market.
+This is called “player hoarding”; it’s revenue driven and intended to hurt smaller soccer clubs in the local market.

-Now this doesn’t mean that every single player who shows up to tryouts is taken.
-Instead, every ounce of talent is taken, leaving nothing to chance.
-This also means that a player who might be good enough for the A team SOMEWHERE may not end up playing with a top tier team ANYWHERE.
+Now, player hoarding doesn’t mean that every single player who shows up to tryouts is offered a spot on a team.
+Instead, it means that every ounce of talent is taken, leaving nothing to chance.
+It also means that a player who might be good enough for the “A” team somewhere, will not end up on the “A” team ANYWHERE.

-The practice of player hoarding hurts the development of ALL players, because top tier teams aren’t competing against the best-of-the-best all the time.
+The practice of player hoarding hurts the development of ALL players, because top tier teams aren’t competing against the best-of-the-best all the time, because their best opportunity for completion may be in a lower tier team, in the same club.

-By the 2nd night of competitive team tryouts, EVERY PLAYER is led to believe that they’ve made an A Quality team, so that they won’t tryout anywhere else.
-Months later – after all of the fees are paid – when training starts, players will then be told how the club REALLY feels about them.
+By the 2nd night of competitive team tryouts – and months before the season starts – EVERY player at tryouts is led to believe that they’ve made an “A” Quality team, so that they won’t tryout anywhere else.
+Months later – after all of the fees are paid and when training actually starts, players will then be told how the club REALLY feels about them.
 This is called “ability-grouping”.

 If a youth soccer club fields more than 2 competitive teams in any age group, they’re either hoarding talent, or are just focused on revenue.
 Regardless, know who the coaches are BEFORE paying any fees, to ensure that the focus is on player development, and not trophies for the club.